-This is blink-182's second greatest hits compilation and with just eleven tracks, it runs around twenty minutes shorter than the first.
-It was released on 29 March 2013 as part of Universal Music's eclectic Icon series, the aim of which has been to collect onto definitive albums the smash hits from some of the most successful recording artists of all time.
+This is blink-182's second greatest hits compilation, and with just eleven tracks, it runs around twenty minutes shorter than the first.
+It was released in March 2013 as part of Universal Music's eclectic Icon series, the aim of which has been to collect onto definitive albums the smash hits from some of the most successful recording artists of all time.

 'Josie' was a hit single from Dude Ranch about the ideal girlfriend, and the last of the band's singles to be recorded with Scott Raynor as their drummer.
 Next is 'Feeling This', an example of the band's gravitation toward a more mature style on their eponymous fifth album in 2003.
 A considerable success, the track peaked at number two in the US charts.

 Icon follows this song with a return to Dude Ranch for its next track, 'Dammit'.
 Along with 'Josie', this is as far back into blink's early work as the collection goes.